frederickalcantara/rust-basics/generic-types-traits-ch-10/src/traits-shared-behavior.md

 }
 ```

 Returning a `NewsArticle` or `Tweet` isn't allowed due to restrictions around how the `impl Trait` syntax is implemented in the compiler.

+## Fixing the `largest` Function with Trait Bounds

+Traits allow us specify the behavior that we want to use using the generic type parameter's bounds.